 Historical marker dedicated September 19, 2016.
-Sponsoring organizations: African American Historical Society of Portsmouth, Virginia, INC./VDOT.
-Co-authors of text: members of the cemetery preservation committee Nadia K. Orton, descendant and independent historian/professional genealogist, and Mr. Charles Johnson, descendant, historian and member, African American Historical Society of Portsmouth, Virginia, Inc
+Sponsoring organization: Virginia Department of Transportation.
+Co-authors of text: members of the Mt.
+Calvary Cemetery Complex Cemetery Preservation Committee (overseen by the City of Portsmouth, 2015-ended 2016), Nadia K. Orton, descendant and independent historian/professional genealogist, and Mr. Charles Johnson, descendant, historian and member, African American Historical Society of Portsmouth, Virginia, Inc.

 A recent view of Evergreen Cemetery, established in 1891, Richmond, Virginia.
 This image was captured near the entrance located on E. Richmond Road, on the southern border of the 59+ acre cemetery.
 A historical marker, dedicated in 2012, stands sentinel as nature slowly reclaims the historic site.

 Our family paid a visit to Beaufort National Cemetery, Beaufort, South Carolina, in early December, 2014.
 While there, I snapped a photo of some of the United States Colored Troops.
 It was Wreaths Across America Day at the cemetery, and there were hundreds of people present, prepared to pay homage to the fallen by decorating each grave with a wreath.
 Recently, the South Carolina Department of Archives and History announced they were holding a photo contest of historic sites in the state.
 I thought “why not?,” and submitted this photo.
 Surprisingly, it was selected by staff as one of the ten finalists.
 I didn’t win, though.
 That honor went to an amazing photo of an old African American school.
 I’m still tickled my pic made it to the top ten.
 Thanks so much to the staff of the South Carolina Department of Archives and History! ♦